Incronaut/Incronaut.github.io/splash-city/_posts/2022-10-18-2022---2023-season-predictions.md

 <br/>
 {% endfor %}

 All right everyone!
-That should do it for our 2021-2022 Warriors Season Predictions!
-I'll post an article at the end of the regular season with the real statistics and we'll see who the winner is!
+That should do it for our 2022-2023 Warriors Season Predictions!
+I'll post an article at the end of the regular season with the real statistics and we'll see who the winner is (hopefully I actually do it this time)!
 Thanks for reading!